The site where Valerie Mack was found

 Coordinates: 40.886349, -72.782052

-Valerie Mack's remains were discovered at two different sites.
+Mack's remains were discovered at two different sites

-Valerie Mack's remains were discovered at two different sites that were 45 miles away from each other.
+Mack's remains were discovered at two different sites that were 45 miles apart.

-Although her torso was discovered in November of 2000, it wasn't until April of 2011 that her skull and hands were uncovered at Gilgo Beach.
+Although her torso was discovered in November of 2000, it wasn't until April of 2011 that her skull, hands, and foot were uncovered at Gilgo Beach.

-An aerial "Birds Eye" view of the site at Manorville.
-The killer dumped Valerie Mack's remains in the thicket beside the powerline road.
+This is an aerial "Birds Eye" view of the woods at Manorville.
+The killer dumped Mack's remains in the thicket beside the powerline access road.